Kemango/The-Curse/README.md

 # The-Curse
-Single player hack and slash games
+Single player hack and slash game
 - Objective
   - Survive as many waves as possible
-  - Getting hit or touching the mobs will damaged the player
+  - Getting hit or touching the mobs will damage the player

 # Potions
-All potions will have a 10% drop rate after killing a mob
+All potions will have a 15% drop rate after killing a mob
 - Heal Potion => Heal Potion will restore 20 Hp

 ![Health_potion](https://user-images.githubusercontent.com/93504708/163419131-343559ec-45cf-43ab-ac08-5b4dbb9efe58.gif)